Beliavsky/Fortran-Tools/README.md

 [lfortran](https://github.com/lfortran/lfortran): modern open-source (BSD licensed) interactive Fortran compiler built on top of LLVM.
 It can execute user's code interactively to allow exploratory work (much like Python, MATLAB or Julia) as well as compile to binaries with the goal to run user's code on modern architectures such as multi-core CPUs and GPUs.

+[macos-cross-compiler](https://github.com/shepherdjerred/macos-cross-compiler): compile C, C++, and Fortran code on Linux that will be executed on macOS, by Jerred Shepherd.
+This project is focused on supporting newer versions of macOS.

 [Mercurium](https://github.com/bsc-pm/mcxx):  C/C++/Fortran source-to-source compilation infrastructure aimed at fast prototyping developed by the Programming Models group at the Barcelona Supercomputing Center.
 Mercurium is used, together with the Nanos++ Runtime Library, to implement the OmpSs programming model.
 Both tools provide also an implementation of OpenMP 3.1.

 [NAG](https://www.nag.com/content/nag-fortran-compiler): robust and highly tested Fortran compiler, valued for its checking capabilities and detailed error reporting.
 Available on Linux, Microsoft Windows and Mac OS X, including Apple Silicon Macs.
 (C)